vunf1/real_world_project/README.md

 > - [x] Problem fixed where Coventry.Domains didnt log the solution , was same miss configuration on framework files. cPanel give the answer when check error logs on the site, ssh channel created;

-> - [ ] javascript [custom.js] dont load same function its needed to put them on the new page load. and same jQuery not loaded because miss jQuery files;
+> - [x] javascript [custom.js] dont load same function its needed to put them on the new page load. and same jQuery not loaded because miss jQuery files;

-###### Back-Log
+###### Brief about Algorithmn
 //Joao MVC architure/security provider by CodeIgniter

-- [x] server security Architure skeleton, comunication between <br> View(HTML PAGES - from view folder, .php format, with ajax connection- create security) <br> Controller(HomeController, receive post requests from View folder pages via ajax) <br> Model(Database, function on controller who save data, extract from queries or same function extracting same data from files , no-sql ).
+- server security Architure skeleton, comunication between <br> View(HTML PAGES - from view folder, .php format, with ajax connection- create security) <br> Controller(HomeController, receive post requests from View folder pages via ajax) <br> Model(Database, function on controller who save data, extract from queries or same function extracting same data from files , no-sql ).

 View->Controller:
-create a new __php file__ and name it(p/on folder View), call it by the controller(HomeController) by Ajax functions using jQuery(javaScript framework) <br>
+- create a new __php file__ and name it(p/on folder View), call it by the controller(HomeController) by Ajax functions using jQuery(javaScript framework) <br> url:<?php base_url()?>+"/function(onHomeController)" .
-url:<?php base_url()?>+"/function(onHomeController)" <br>
-sametimes  controller map route needed './f'<br>
-on HomeController

 View->Controller->Model:

-Controller is waiting for data via POST request, from View, grab that data<br>
-- ask to model a function that retrieve the data needed to fulfil the task;
-- data output php objects/instance, var_dump($data), like console.log or cout ;<br>
-- save data output - $Variable<br>
+- Controller is waiting for data via POST request, from View, grab that data<br> ask to model a function that retrieve the data needed to fulfil the task; <br>data output php objects/instance, var_dump($data), like console.log or cout ;<br> save data output - $Variable<br>

 ---

----
-### TO DO LIST :metal: CODERS
+### Back-Log TO DO LIST :metal: CODERS
 - [ ] Page - path route - Roque
 - [ ] Page - qr - Varun || Antonio
 - [ ] Better Design - Varun || Antonio
-- [ ] Implement Testing -
 - [ ] server Architure in 'paper' (Dont know if is needed)(MVC).

--
 - [ ] Design popUp content

 - [ ] Improved response from jsonFile key-tags check php function on HomeController

- syntax, create to fill the __container__ on index, it will change between AJAX connections(load the new HTML, removing(cleanning) the old one )

-> - [ ] Put responsive to landscape
+> - [ ] Check/Fix responsive to landscape
 :warning:
 > - [ ] implement framework 'tree' handle 3DS image format [UPLOAD Sample 3ds format - Multimedia ]

+- [ ] Implement Testing -
 ---
-> - [ ] Fix start Ugly layout by, when Ready*,(loaded all code*) show objects, Loading page.